-In line with FRS 102, the Association recognises a liability in respect of its annual committed deficit reduction contributions, which are due to be repaid until [2027].
+In line with FRS 102, the Association recognises a liability in respect of its annual committed deficit reduction contributions, which are due to be repaid until 2022 based on advice from The Pensions Trust.

 (n) Sale of Housing Properties

 Properties are disposed of under the appropriate legislation and guidance.
 All costs and grants relating to the share of property sold are removed from the financial statements at the date of sale, except for first tranche sales.
 Any grants received that cannot be repaid from the proceeds of sale are abated and the grants removed from the financial statements.